ulthiel/Champ/Readme.md

 //make Magma act on the left.
 ```

+<a name="params"></a>

 ### Parameters

 There are two kinds of parameters involved in the relations for the rational Cherednik algebra: a t-parameter and a c-parameter.
 Let's take a commutative ring R as base ring.
 The t-parameter is some fixed element of R; the c-parameter is a function c:Refl(W)/W -> R from the conjugacy classes of reflections of W to R. For example, we can let R be a polynomial ring K[t,c_1,...,c_r] and define the parameters t and c in the obvious way.
 In this case we say the parameters are *generic*.
 If I is an ideal of R, we can also consider R/I as new base ring and get parameters with are *generic for the subscheme* defined by I.

 For the construction of the rational Cherednik algebra in CHAMP you can take as base ring R any K-algebra that can be defined in Magma, where K is the base field of the reflection group W, and as parameters you can take any t and maps c with values in R.

 [Ginzburg-Guay-Opdam-Rouquier](https://arxiv.org/abs/math/0212036) considered a Fourier transform on the parameter space which makes some expressions in the parameters much simpler.
 I will refer them as *k-parameters*.
-While the c-parameters by Etingof-Ginzburg are indexed by conjugacy classes of reflections, the *k-parameters* have a double index: the first indexes an orbit [H] of reflection hyperplanes, the second is an index between 0 and |W_H|-1, where W_H is the stabilizer of a representative of [H]. **By default, CHAMP uses k-parameters**.
+While the c-parameters by Etingof-Ginzburg are indexed by conjugacy classes of reflections, the *k-parameters* have a double index: the first indexes an orbit [H] of reflection hyperplanes, the second is an index between 0 and |W_H|-1, where W_H is the stabilizer of a representative of [H].
+By default, CHAMP uses k-parameters.

 The following examples should make all this clear.